EffectOrientedProgramming/book/Chapters/04_Initialization.md

       configuration
 ```

-`zio.config` provides easy access to configuration data, solving a common requirement in real-world applications.
+`zio.config` gives easy access to configuration data, solving a common requirement in real-world applications.
-You can find information about configuring via the command-line [here]() and using OS environment variables [here]().
+Further details can be found in the [ZIO-config documentation](http://effectorientedprogramming.com/resources/zio/zio-config-docs-index).